 What You Need to Know

-Foreign buyers trying to obtain a mortgage from a local bank in Thailand use to be impossible.
-Now it's getting easier.
-There is now a hand full of lenders and financial institutions in Thailand accepting applications to assist with mortgage loans to foreign ex-pats.
+Foreigners trying to obtain a loan to purchase real estate in Thailand used to be impossible.
+But now it's getting somewhat easier.
+There are a few lending banks and financial institutions in Thailand accepting applications to assist with mortgage loans to foreign ex-pats.

-Today, foreigners have access to a slightly larger selection of mortgages and a relatively wider choice of lenders.
+Today, foreigners have access to a slightly larger selection of mortgages and a relatively wider choice of lending banks.
 However, qualifications for these financial products still remain severely restricted.
-On top of this, loan conditions imposed are generally less favorable than local Banks back home.
+Loan conditions imposed are generally less favorable than local Banks back home.

-Foreign buyers interested in seeking financing from these banks should be aware that both interest rates and loan-to-value (LTV) are significantly higher than current rates.
+Foreign buyers interested in seeking financing from these lending banks should be aware that both interest rates and loan-to-value (LTV) are significantly higher than current rates.
 Loan payback periods are usually shorter and deposits of up to 50% are required on some loans.
-For many foreign buyers, it becomes an uncompetitive proposition.
+For many foreign buyers, foreign lending becomes an uncompetitive proposition.

 However, ex-pats looking to settle down in Thailand with a stable income may find that a mortgage through one of these international lenders is a convenient way to save on rent and own a home.

-A question we get asked a lot from foreign buyers who do not plan on living permanently in Thailand is: "Can we get a mortgage from a Thai bank?"
+A question we get asked a lot from foreign buyers who do not plan on living permanently in Thailand is: "Can foreigners get a loan in Thailand?"

 It is possible to get access to financing without living and working in Thailand.
-However, eligibility and choices of lenders are limited.
+However, the eligibility and choices of lending banks are limited.
 Most borrowers who qualify find better lending options elsewhere, such as in their own country.
 Many of these buyers find it more attractive to take out an equity loan on their property back home at better terms.

-Unfortunately, banks and lending institutions feel a heightened risk to lend to foreigners who do not live and work in Thailand.
+Unfortunately, banks and lending institutions feel a heightened risk of lending to foreigners who do not live and work in Thailand.